Preserving originals

 Restoration, book repairs and paper deacidification are the measures the Swiss National Library uses to preserve the original documents in its collections.

-Restoration and book repairs
+Conservation and book repairs

 Paper deacidification